tigera-solutions/cc-eks-egress-gw/modules/module-2-getting-started.md

 In this section we will put in place the AWS infrastructure to deploy the AWS EKS cluster and the **Calico Cloud Egress Gateway**.

-> **Note**: During this workshop, we'll set up some environment variables.
+> **Note**: During this workshop we'll set up some environment variables.
 If you're terminal session restarts, you may need to reload these variables.
 You can use that via the following command: <p>
 `source ~/egwLabVars.env`

 1. Define the initial environment variables for your EKS cluster: